hpcleuven/VscDocumentation/source/accounts/hpc_for_education.rst

           (Putty, MobaXterm, Xming, FileZilla) is available in the PC class and/or on students laptops.
           For KU Leuven courses, please follow the procedure at https://icts.kuleuven.be/sc/pcklas/ictspcklassen (1 month before the beginning of the course).

+   .. tab-item:: UAntwerpen
+      :sync: ua

+      To request HPC support for education, please contact the :ref:`UAntwerpen support team <contact VSC>`.

+   .. tab-item:: UGent
+      :sync: ug

+      The procedure for requesting HPC support for education is elaborated in the `UGent internal pages on teaching and training <https://docs.hpc.ugent.be/Windows/teaching_training/>`_.

+   .. tab-item:: VUB
+      :sync: vub

+      To request HPC support for education, please contact the :ref:`VUB support team <contact VSC>`.